mauricepreidel/hello-world/README.md

 # hello-world
 This is a hello world on github

 Maurice here.
-I like pyhton and data analytics.
+I like python and data analytics.